Leo4j/Invoke-ADEnum/README.md

 .PARAMETER `Output`
 Specify where to save the output from the tool (default is pwd)

+.SWITCH NoServers
+Do not enumerate for Servers

+.SWITCH NoWorkstations
+Do not enumerate for Workstations

+.SWITCH NoShares
+Do not enumerate for Shares

+.SWITCH NoLocalAdminAccess
+Do not enumerate for LocalAdminAccess

+.SWITCH NoACLs
+Do not enumerate for ACLs

+.SWITCH NoGPOs
+Do not enumerate for GPOs

+.SWITCH NoFindDomainUserLocation
+Do not enumerate for FindDomainUserLocation

 Run as follows:
 ```
 iex(new-object net.webclient).downloadstring('https://raw.githubusercontent.com/Leo4j/Invoke-ADEnum/main/Invoke-ADEnum.ps1')